mckellwoodland/gan_anom_detect/README.md

                         The region of the image that the reconstruction metric should be calculated on.
 Options: ["full","body","patch"].
 Default: "full".
 ```

-The baseline test dataset and each anomaly test dataset must be placed in separate directories prior to the distance calculations.
+The baseline test dataset and each anomaly test dataset must be placed in separate directories before the distance calculations.
 Distances must be calculated on each test directory, resulting in a CSV file of distances for each test dataset.

 # Evaluate Anomaly Detection